Updated: Sep 12

-Muladhara Chakra also is known as the root chakra is based at the perineum at the bottom of the spine.
+Muladhara Chakra also known as the root chakra is based at the perineum at the bottom of the spine.

 Our journey through the Chakras starts here!

 This chakra is associated with the Earth element, grounding us to the earth and connecting us to our ancestors and all that we are.
 It helps us to be rooted in the roots of plants would be in the soil of the ground.

 The colour RED is connected to this chakra, red is the colour of blood, and because of this historically it was associated with danger, courage and sacrifice.
 The colour red has links to anger, heat, fire and can also be symbolised as passion, sexuality and love.